QUEEN ELIZABETH GRAMMAR SCHOOL

 We began with a flute duet performed by Liv (Year 11) and Mrs Saudek.
 Liv’s playing was sensational, with a tone that was both beautifully crisp and expressive.
 The duet was a charming and elegant opening to the concert, setting a high standard for the performances to follow.

-Next, Joe took to the stage with two contemporary pieces by a modern composer.
+Next, Joe Alban took to the stage with two contemporary pieces by a modern composer.
 Joe’s interpretation was confident and compelling, delivered with precision and musical maturity.
 His performance captivated the audience from start to finish.

 Following Joe, we welcomed a familiar face to the lunchtime concert stage.
 A regular performer, Theo brought a sense of fun and flair with his cheeky rendition of Scott Joplin’s "Maple Leaf Rag".
 His playful approach and infectious energy were met with smiles and applause from the audience!